ahmed0thman/MySQL_Backup_Sell/README.md

 1. Input
 >Directory Path to save the output files.
 2. Outout
->A tar file contiang dump file for each database.\n
+>A tar file contiang dump file for each database.
->Dump files for most recent backups .
+>>Dump files for most recent backups .